 Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

-In 1982, Igor Yerin was working in a Moscow car plant when he was drafted into the Soviet Army at age 20 and sent to Afghanistan to fight U.S.-backed guerrillas known as the mujahedeen.
+In 1982, Igor Yerin was working in a Moscow car plant when he was drafted into the Soviet army at age 20 and sent to Afghanistan to fight U.S.-backed guerrillas known as the mujahedeen.
 He ended up serving as a platoon sergeant with the 149th Motorized Rifle Regiment based in the northern city of Kunduz.

 Three years earlier, the Soviet Union had invaded Afghanistan to prop up a friendly regime.
 But the war against the mujahedeen turned into an unwinnable quagmire, and on Feb.
 15, 1989, the last Soviet soldiers came limping out of Afghanistan — an omen of the Soviet Union's dissolution less than three years later.